softwaresaved/byte-sized-rse/episodes/10-introduction.md

 ## What is Code Debugging?

+Now, what happens when your code does not work as expected?
+That is where code debugging comes in.
-Code debugging is the process of identifying, isolating, and fixing errors or bugs in your software or script.
-Bugs can manifest as unexpected behavior, crashes, or incorrect outputs.
-Debugging is an essential step in software development, ensuring that your code runs as intended and meets quality standards.
+Debugging means finding, understanding, and fixing errors in your code — which can manifest as unexpected behavior, crashes, or incorrect outputs.
+Debugging is an essential step in software development, ensuring that your code runs as intended and meets its requirements (and quality standards).

 ### Why Debugging Matters?